Greater Phoenix Urban League logo

 Visit Greater Phoenix Urban League

-Doctor's Verdict on Greater Phoenix Urban League
+Research Note on Greater Phoenix Urban League

-Greater Phoenix Urban League is best for minority individuals and families in the greater Phoenix area seeking free, comprehensive assistance with employment, housing, education, or health access.
+Greater Phoenix Urban League is profile signals for minority individuals and families in the greater Phoenix area seeking free, comprehensive assistance with employment, housing, education, or health access.
 The main caveat is that they are currently relocating facilities (through mid-2026), though services remain operational; call 602-254-5611 to confirm program availability and access during the transition period.

 • Minority families and individuals seeking free employment placement and job training services